Right now, there are just two choices: Egalitarian and Complementarian.

 - and women’s roles in the family (Titus 2:3-5)

-Because here’s how the writings play out sometimes, regarding both sides:
+Because here’s how the writings play out sometimes in extremes, regarding both sides:

-Egalitarian – wives don’t have to submit or respect, and the husband is not accountable to God for the family, women can and should preach, and a woman or man can lead, be the primary parent, or not.
+Egalitarian – wives don’t have to submit or respect, and the husband is not accountable to God for the family, women can and should preach in all circumstances, and a woman or man can lead, be the primary parent, or not.
 The marriage is focused on friendship, and there’s an equal division of work, depending on gifting, not gender.

 Complementarian – husbands don’t have to respect, mutual submission does not exist, women should not preach or teach or have any authority (some say in business or ministry, or even writing) over men, the husband is in charge, women should be about raising their kids and caring for their homes while the husband works.
 The marriage is often focused on supporting whatever the husband is doing.